SonyNakarmi/QuotesMania/README.md

 # QuotesMania
-An application to browse inspiring quotes
+QuotesMania is an ReactJS application to browse quotes on different Genres but mainly focusing on inspiring quotes!